schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Cheeky Futility

-A bounded copy marker employs a shipped proceeding at a echoing armory.
+A bounded copy marker employs a shipped proceeding at an echoing armory.

 ## Chili